College Housing – Drug Screening Assessment Policy

 (See Exhibit A – Housing: Student Code of Conduct Violation Procedure)

-For those students who are suspected of drug usage, including, but not limited to marijuana, narcotics, opioids, et. al. they may be referred for mandatory drug testing.
-At the discretion of any Housing Committee team member which includes the Vice President of Student Services, Director of Behavioral Intervention, and Manager of College Housing, the student may be asked to adhere to the following procedure or face further disciplinary measures, up to, and including suspension and/or dismissal from College Housing.
+Students who are suspected of drug usage, including, but not limited to marijuana, narcotics, opioids, et. al. they may be referred for mandatory drug testing.
+At the discretion of any Housing Committee team member which includes the Chief of Human Resources, Residence Life and Conduct Manager, and Manager of College Housing, the student may be asked to adhere to the following procedure or face further disciplinary measures, up to and including suspension and/or dismissal from College Housing.

-If there is ‘reasonable cause’ to suspect drug usage while in College Housing, then any Housing Committee member may interview the student to discuss the reported concern(s).
+- If there is ‘reasonable cause’ to suspect drug usage while in College Housing, any Housing Committee member may interview the student to discuss the reported concern(s).

 - If the student admits to drug usage and appears to take ‘reasonable responsibility’ for his or her behavior, he or she may be referred to the appropriate community resource for substance abuse counseling, inpatient treatment, and/or to Narcotics Anonymous (NA) support group while being on a 90-day probationary period in College Housing.
 The student may be asked to sign a Release of Confidential Information so the Housing Committee member(s) may support the student in his or her recovery.
 Upon follows through and completion of the College Housing 90-day probationary period (beginning on the day of the violation) and substance abuse treatment, the student may be reinstated to a College Housing student in ‘good standing’ with no further documentation required contingent upon the recommendation from the professional provider.
 The initial intent of this policy is to be rehabilitative in nature.